foqueiroz/arcdocs.github.io/book/software/applications/cesm.md

 This page relates to a community maintained module and is not directly supported by the Research Computing Team
 ```

 The Community Earth System Model ([CESM](https://www.cesm.ucar.edu/)) is a coupled climate model.
-It has seven different components: atmosphere, ocean, river run off, sea ice, land ice.
+It has several different components: atmosphere, ocean, river run off, sea ice, land ice.
 The Common Infrastructure for Modeling the Earth (CIME) is a python based tool for coupling these different aspects together.
 The latest release is CESM 2.1.3 using CIME 5.6.

 - [ARC4 CESM Documentation](https://cesm2-arc4-rtd.readthedocs.io/en/latest/index.html)